 Unquoted investments were written down to £nil in 2007 as they were not considered to be readily marketable, although further returns of capital arise as residual holdings are liquidated.
-During the year no capital distributions (2016: £nil) were received from funds in which the Fund was a limited partner.
+During the year capital distributions of £1k (2017: £nil) were received from funds in which the Fund was a limited partner.